 - Use the Login audit log in the Admin console to view a complete list of successful and unsuccessful web-based sign-ins in your domain for up to 6 months.
 Suspicious sign-ins are flagged with a warning icon.
 You can also retrieve the sign-ins for domain accounts via the Reports API.

 - Use the Email log search to review delivery logs for your domains and evaluate message transit to and from the possibly compromised accounts.
 If the account is managed by Vault, you can use the Email log search to review email activity.

-Note: If your users upgrade to G Suite Business or G Suite Enterprise that includes Vault, they can recover permanently deleted emails or docs.
+Note: If your users upgrade to an edition that includes Vault, they can recover permanently deleted emails or docs.